Codes for Status and Distribution

 (Ab) Abundant - Applied to a species that can be found in quantity without any special search

 (C) Common - Applied to a species noted at least daily with some search

 (FC) Fairly Common - Applied to a species that may require some search to be detected regularly

-(Ca) Casual - Applied to a species that is out of its normal range but can be expected to occur again
+(Ca) Casual - applied to a species not normally found yearly in the region or within a specific season but can be expected to occur again.

 (Ac) Accidental - Applied to a species that is far from its normal range it is not expected to appear again

-(IR) - Irregular.
+(IRR) - Irruptive - May occur in large numbers periodically.
 If this term is applied under the "nesting" category, it mean this species does not nest here year after year.
 If it is applied under a season, it means it is irregular during that season.
 If it falls under "likely seen," the location is irregular

 (L) - Nesting or observed locally.
 Not widespread.
 Seen only at certain locations.
 In the case of certain species, i.e., Scaled Quail, Golden-fronted Woodpecker, Canyon Towhee, Pyrrhuloxia, birds may be found only on the fringe of study area in drier habitat.
 Other birds such as Ruddy Turnstone regularly show up only at one or two lakes

 (H) - Historical nest records only.
 None recently